-The academic study of religion is a central component of the humanities and has become increasingly recognized as a critical tool in understanding society and politics in a globalized world.
-You will graduate with a firm understanding of the role religion plays in today's world and with an expertise that prepares you for careers in academia and beyond.
+Gain a firm understanding of the role religion plays in today's world and the expertise that prepares you for careers in academia and beyond.

 Degree Awarded: PHD Religious Studies